[Updated October 2024]

 Hot Springs Spas

-Ten Thousand Waves and Ojo are the most popular spa/hot springs adventures from Santa Fe.
-Again, we weren’t able to get tickets (I recommend booking well in advance) but they look magical for a day trip!
+Ten Thousand Waves Spa and Ojo Spa are the most popular spa/hot springs and hot tub adventures from Santa Fe.
+Again, we couldn’t get tickets (I recommend booking well in advance), but they look magical for a day trip!
 This was one of the top recommendations I got from people on Instagram.

 Bandelier National Monument and Cave Dwellings

 Many people recommend visiting Taos while in Santa Fe.
-Technically it’s a ski resort and World Heritage Site known for its art and history.
-You can get there in about an hour and a half when driving from Santa Fe.
+Technically, it’s a ski resort and World Heritage Site known for its art and history.
+Driving from Santa Fe takes about an hour and a half.

 Turquoise Trail